Welcome to Math Munch!

-- NEW!
-Submit your Q’s! – Here’s a list to help you keep track of what interviews with mathy people we’re still accepting questions for.
+- Submit your Q’s! – Here’s a list to help you keep track of what interviews with mathy people we’re still accepting questions for.

-- NEW!
-Reflection sheets – Giving you students a handout for them to use while reading a post might help them to get more out of Math Munch.
+- Reflection sheets – Giving you students a handout for them to use while reading a post might help them to get more out of Math Munch.
 Here you’ll find some sheets that you could use with your classes.

-- NEW!
-Classroom posters – Getting one of these posters is a fun and easy way to bring Math Munch into your classroom.
+- Classroom posters – Getting one of these posters is a fun and easy way to bring Math Munch into your classroom.
 Decorate your walls with awesome mathiness and invite your students to explore the mathematical internet!